lankydan/java9-interfaces-playground/markdowns/welcome.md

 ```
 Thats the basics of adding default and private methods to interfaces.
 Below we will look a bit more in depth into default methods as well as why to use them in the first place.

 So a class can have multiple interfaces and now an interface can define it's own default methods.
-What happens if a class implements multiple interfaces which each have the same default method defined on their interfaces?
+What happens if a class implements multiple interfaces which each have the same default method defined?
 Well not much happens really as it will fail to compile and produce the following error.

 ```
 java: class MyClassWithTwoInterfaces inherits unrelated defaults for defaultMethod() from types MyInterface and MyOtherInterface